Voting in Alabama

 • Include a copy of your photo ID with your request

-• You need an excuse to vote my mail in Alabama.
+• You need an excuse to vote by mail in Alabama.
 Info here on what qualifies.

 Step 2: Complete and return your ballot ASAP.

-• Or you can stamp and return by mail to your local Absentee Election Manager so that it is postmarked by the day before Election Day and received by NOON on Election Day, March 5th.
+• Or you can stamp and return by mail to your local Absentee Election Manager so that it is received by 12 p.m. noon on Election Day.
 We recommend mailing your ballot at least two weeks before as the post office is not always reliable.
 The best intentions or postmark will not matter if your ballot is received after Election Day - your ballot will not count.

 Click Here to See Your Ballot